horeaporutiu/VSCodeTutorial/README.md

 let response = await contract.submitTransaction('transaction1', 'hello');
 ```

-Now, we can run the script, by using this command:
+6. Now, we can run the script, with this command:

 ```
 $ node invoke.js
 ```